Updated 8/22/2024

 (11) Save Settings

-Saves changes to the layer settings.
+Saves changes to layer settings.

 Style Settings